mohammadkamrani/Selenium-Brute-Force/README.md

 # Brute-Force
-Simple script for doing brute-force attack levearage selenium
+A simple script for doing brute-force attack using selenium pip install selenium